OpenDance: Multimodal Controllable 3D Dance Generation with Large-scale Internet Data: Experiments

 \subsection{Implementation Details}

-We evaluate our proposed method on both the AIST++ dataset \cite{AIChoreographerMusic2021Li} and our \dataset.
-Following the original dataset splits, we preprocess all training sequences into 5-second clips at 30 frames per second (FPS) for AIST++, while maintaining 10 FPS for \dataset.
-We represent poses using the 24-joint SMPL model, with 6 degrees of freedom (DOF) rotation for each joint \cite{zhou2019continuity} and a 3-dimensional root translation vector.
-Consistent with EDGE \cite{EDGEEditableDance2022Tseng}, we incorporate binary contact labels for each foot's heel and toe to capture foot-ground interactions.
-Our model generates motion sequences of $N$ frames, represented as $x \in \mathbb{R}^{(24 \times 6 + 4 + 3)}$.
-We use Jukebox~\cite{jukebox} to encode the music wav, and apply CLIP~\cite{clip} to extract text features.
-Our model is trained on a single NVIDIA V100 GPU with 16GB of memory.
+During training, we apply data augmentation with non-uniform sampling strides: larger strides for genres with abundant data (e.g., \textit{Street}) and denser sampling for underrepresented genres.
+We evaluate our method on both AIST++~\cite{AIChoreographerMusic2021Li} and \dataset: following the official splits, we preprocess AIST++ into 5-second clips at 30 FPS and \dataset into 10-second clips at 30 FPS.
+Poses are represented with a 24-joint SMPL model using 6-DoF rotations per joint~\cite{zhou2019continuity}, a 3D root translation, and binary heel/toe contact labels as in EDGE~\cite{EDGEEditableDance2022Tseng}, yielding per-frame vectors $x \in \mathbb{R}^{24 \times 6 + 4 + 3}$.
+Music is encoded with Jukebox~\cite{jukebox} and text with CLIP~\cite{clip}.
+Our model is trained on a single NVIDIA RTX 4090 GPU (24 GB).